p2pderivatives/p2pderivatives-server/README.md

 Run `make setup` to setup the repository.
 You will need to setup a `postgresql` database connection in the configuration file (or via environment variables).
-You can easily setup a running database using `docker-compose up db`
+You can easily setup a running database using `make gen-ssl-certs` to generate the db certificates and then `docker-compose up db`.
 Once that is done, the server can be run locally using `make run-local-server`.
 A cli client tool can be used to interact with the server.
 Build it using `make client`.